-- 1. How would you describe people you lead?
+1. How would you describe people you lead?
 Resentfully Compliant?
 Rebellious?
 Accountable?
-(We all lead some of the time at work, home, and in society) - 2.
-Of the 5 models below, describe your predominant leadership style (we all lead, even if just at home) - 3.
+We all lead some of the time - at work, home, society) 2.
+Of the 5 models below, describe your predominant leadership style (we all lead, even if just at home) 3.
 In general, do you hold positive or negative beliefs about people?
-Or, that most want to be great? - 4.
-Of the 4 control models below, which do you find most difficult to stop?
+Or, that most want to be great?
+4. Of the 4 control models below, which do you find most difficult to stop?
 Why?
-(Give examples)

-The Wisdom of Einstein

-This quote by Einstein is especially relevant when shifting from a control-based set of beliefs and behaviors to a responsibility-based model.
-Most people do not realize that the root of all inferiority complex and resulting struggles internally and externally are tied to the kinds of thinking we hold about human nature and our fellow human beings.

-As we think, so we behave.
-When you recognize that the four beliefs related to control (you can't be trusted, your default is selfish and lazy, you are not as worthy or relevant as me or others and you can't manage things), these are the beliefs that have crated our problems.
+(Give examples) The e Wisdom of Einstein - We cannot solve our problems with the same thinking we used when we Thi eated them. is quote by Einstein is especially relevant when shifting from a control-based set of beliefs and behaviors to a sponsibility-based model.
+Most people do not realize that the root of all inferiority complex and resulting struggles inte ernally and externally are tied to the kinds of thinking we hold about human nature and our fellow human beings. we think, so we behave.
+When you recognize that the four beliefs related to control (you can't be trusted, your fault is selfish and lazy, you are not as worthy or relevant as me or others and you can't manage things), these are the beliefs that have crated our problems.
 It is crucial to connect these dots.